mbideau/cryptkey-from-usb-mtp/README.md

                            It is relative to the device mount point/dir.
                            Quotes ['"] will be removed at the begining and end.
                            If it starts with 'urlenc:' it will be URL decoded.
+                           If it starts with 'pass:' it will be decrypted with 'cryptsetup open' on the file.
+                           'urlenc: and 'pass:' can be combined in any order, i.e.: 'urlenc:pass:De%20toute%20beaut%c3%a9.jpg'
+                              or 'pass:urlenc:De%20toute%20beaut%c3%a9.jpg'.
 OPTIONS:

   -h|--help                Display this help.